How to register online for Corporation Tax for Agents and file your clients' Company Tax Returns through the service.

 You must pay your clients’ Corporation Tax and related payments electronically.
 You also have to file your clients’ Company Tax Returns (including supporting documentation) online.

-The Corporation Tax for Agents online service from HM Revenue and Customs (HMRC) allows you to manage most aspects of their Corporation Tax affairs online.
+The HMRC Corporation Tax for Agents online service allows you to manage most aspects of their Corporation Tax affairs online.

 You can use the service to:

 - file your clients’ Company Tax Returns using commercial software

 - view your clients’ Corporation Tax liabilities, payments and payment reference for each accounting period for up to 7 years

 - view and download a list of your clients

 - view and change some of your clients’ details